vlk-jan/vlk-jan.github.io/_pages/cv.md

 * Porsche Engineering Student Contest 2022
   * 2nd place
   * The goal was to develop software for autonomous car model and compete against other teams in terms of speed and accuracy.
-The task was to do laps in a circuit marked by black tape and detect road signs and obstacles.ithub University
+The task was to do laps in a circuit marked by black tape and detect road signs and obstacles

 * Duke of Edinburgh International Award
   * I achieved all three possible levels – Bronze, Silver and Gold.
 The highest one in 2018.